shadow431/myPiAlarm/README.md

-This is my shot at making an Alarm that runs off a raspberryPi.
+This is my shot at making an Alarm that runs off a raspberryPi, either single raspberryPi, multipule raspberryPi's or in collaboration with arduinos.

 To start that's all it is.
-Motion, door, email, client, server.
+Motion, door, email, client, server, Photo Frame.

 ####Why: